mssola/review/README.md

 In order to install this utility type the following:

-    $ make install
+    $ ./install.pl

 This will install the review executable file in the /usr/bin/ directory.
-Make sure that the current user has the required permissions to do this.
+This installer makes use of the "sudo" command.
 This repo also brings a completion file for the Bash shell.
-Some good steps to get completion working would be: (from the root of this repo)

-    $ cp misc/review_completion.sh $HOME/review_completion.sh
+This file will be automatically installed
+in:

+    $HOME/.review_completion.sh

-And then add the following line in your .bashrc file:
+So to get completion working, add the following in your .bashrc file:

-    $ source $HOME/review_completion.sh
+    source $HOME/.review_completion.sh

 # Legal stuff